Keelmen: Work and conditions

 Keelmen loaded coal into the keel's hold from a "spout" or riverside chute.
 The keel would then be taken down river on the ebb tide using oars, or sail if the wind was favourable, and taken alongside the waiting collier where the crew would shovel the coal into the collier, working even after darkness.
 This could be arduous due to the difference in height between the keel's gunwale and the collier's deck.
-When keelmen struck in 1819 one of their demands was an extra shilling per keel per foot that the side of the collier exceeded five feet.
+When keelmen struck in 1819 one of their demands was an extra shilling per keel per foot that the side of the collier exceeded 5 ft.
 After a time colliers were constructed in such a manner as to make it easier to load coal into them.
 After loading the keelmen would return for another load if there was daytime left and tides allowed.
 They were paid by the "tide"; i.e. by each trip between the ship and the staith, irrespective of distance.
 By the mid 19th century the usual fee was one guinea, including loading, which the keel's owner would split amongst the three crew in nearly equal shares, retaining only around 8d. per tide over and above the other shares.
 Before the railways began to harm the trade, a keel owner would expect to make around ten "tides" a week.

 Keelmen were traditionally bound to employment for a year, the binding day normally being Christmas Day but employment tended to be seasonal with hardly any work in winter.
 The availability of work was often affected by the weather, if ships were unable to come into the river, and also by the supply of coal from the pits.
 Strikes might affect output and wily pit owners would sometimes curtail production to keep prices high.
 As a result, keelmen could spend long periods without work, during which they would have to live on credit or find employment in clearing wrecks and sand banks from the river.
 The Tyneside keelmen formed an independent society in 1556 but were never incorporated, probably because the Newcastle Hostmen feared their becoming too powerful.
 The Wearside keelmen were finally incorporated by Act of Parliament in 1792.